-Capital expenditures and other costs necessary to operate and maintain our vessels tend to increase with the age of the vessel and may also increase due to changes in governmental regulations, safety or other equipment standards, which could result in a decrease in our profits.
+Costs necessary to operate and maintain our vessels tend to increase with the age of the vessel and may also increase due to changes in applicable regulations or standards, which could decrease our profits.

 Capital expenditures and other costs necessary to operate and maintain our vessels tend to increase with the age of the vessel.
 Accordingly, it is likely that the operating costs of our vessels will increase.